jaakkopasanen/AutoEq/README.md

 on-ears and +10dB for in-ears but since most headphones cannot achieve this with positive gain limited to +6dB a smaller boost was selected.
 Above 6 to 8kHz data is filtered more heavily to avoid measurement artifacts and no positive gain (boost) is applied.
-In the upper treble measurements are less reliable and boosting them too much will cause serious problem while having some narrow dips is not a problem at all.
+In the upper treble measurements are less reliable and boosting them too much will cause serious problems while having some narrow dips is not a problem at all.

 ## Equalizing
 `frequency_response.py` is the tool used to produce the equalization results from measurement data.
 There is no fancy graphical user interface but instead it is used from command line.

 ### Installing
 - Download [AutoEQ zip](https://github.com/jaakkopasanen/AutoEq/archive/master.zip) and exctract to a convenient location.
+Or just git clone if you know what that means.
 - Download and install [Python3.6](https://www.python.org/getit/).
 Python 3.7 is not supported yet.
 Make sure to check *Install Python3 to PATH*
 - Install virtualenv.
 Run this on command prompt.
 Search `cmd` in Windows start menu.